Click to Do: do more with what’s on your screen

 How to use Click to Do

 Simply use Windows key + mouse click or Windows key + Q to enter Click to Do and take actions on what you clicked.
-You can also enter Click to Do by through the Snipping Tool menu if Snipping Tool is installed.
-If you ever need, you can also search for Click to Do from Windows Search to select and take actions on what you see.
+You can also enter Click to Do through a right swipe on touch enabled PCs, or from the Snipping Tool menu if Snipping Tool is installed.
+If you ever need, you can also search for Click to Do from Windows Search to select and take actions on what you see.Â

 If you’re an IT administrator and need more information, see How to Manage Click to Do.